 You can use this strategy for the abandoned cart as well.
 Instead of sending your shoppers the typical “We miss you” emails, surprise them with an incentive to complete the purchase.

 For example, Wendy’s is a US-based fast-food restaurant chain.
-Along with its over-the-top, edgy sense of humour, they are also known for being proactive with their social media game.
+Along with its over-the-top, edgy sense of humor, they are also known for being proactive with their social media game.

 Here are 2 examples, where they respond to a positive and a negative tweet:

 The purpose of content marketing is to help your shoppers to solve their biggest problems.
 You can incorporate blog posts, tips, interviews, videos and infographics related to the products you sell.
-For example, if you run an eCommerce store focused on fashion products, you can create content that gives style advice, tips, fashion trends, etc. Or, if your E-commerce store sells everything, you can also include general topics like the best front-end frameworks for E-commerce, for instance.
+For example, if you run an E-commerce store focused on fashion products, you can create content that gives style advice, tips, fashion trends, etc. Or, if your E-commerce store sells everything, you can also include general topics like the best front-end frameworks for E-commerce, for instance.
 You should choose one of the product retouching services to enhance your product’s image quality and get the consumer’s attention.
 Always make sure to plan this out on a content calendar.

-Incorporate live chat on your website that lets you communicate with your customers in real-time.
+Incorporate live chat and widgets on your website that lets you communicate with your customers in real-time.
 The evolution of chatbots has made it easier for the customer service department to be available round-the-clock and automate responses to frequently asked questions.
 In the end, make sure to get proper Woocommerce hosting so that your website is visible and can be easily found by users.